-Joselyne, our care giver, recognized for her efforts to serve her community
+Joselyne, recognized for her efforts to serve her community

 Our very own care giver, who is committed to serving her community is now being recognized for her efforts.
 She recently received a Daniels Scholarship.
 Which is awarded to high school seniors who show leadership in the community.